nlohr1/Phase-Control-for-230V-Single-Phase-Motors/README.md

 Priciple of a Poti-Controlled Phase-Control for 230VAC (325VDC) Motors.
 The picture above shows a basic diagram for the electronic control of a 230V **DC** motor, e.g. a hobby lathe, connected to a **single-phase** (230V) **AC**-current network.

-Phase control circuits are often used for simple speed controls, here a P.C. with Bridge-Rectifier for reversible 230V DC electric motors, which are often used in medium power hobby machines (up to 10 amps ≙ approx. 2300 watts), such as lathes and milling benches.
+Phase control circuits are often used for simple speed controls, here with an additional Bridge-Rectifier for 230V DC electric motors, which are often used in medium power hobby machines (up to 10 amps ≙ approx. 2300 watts), such as lathes and milling benches.
 ![3D-Steuerung-für-Bürsten-Gleichstrom-Motor-325V_Nano](https://github.com/nlohr1/Phase-Control-for-230V-Single-Phase-Motors/assets/49346586/25a48b36-aa1e-4cca-b5c9-efbb3eb60a19)
 Since electronic controls of 230V *DC* motors in today's hobby machines (such as lathes, milling benches, etc.) often are built with